 Introducing real photographs of other young children is always fascinating to kids.
 Global Babies by the Global Fund for Children is a gorgeous picture book filled with baby faces from around the world.

 For this age group, Chicka Chicka Boom Boom by Bill Martin has it all.
 It combines a melodic rhyme with a bit of action and an intro to the ABCs for a fun and addictive read that your children will reach for again and again.
+Lots of children love reading this children’s book at our daycare center in Monroe.

 A Snowy Day by Ezra Jack Keats is a celebration of simple things, like waking up to a world full of snow and exploring the essence of snow by kicking it, jumping through it, and making snow angels.